All Single Ticket sales are final, and there are no refunds.

 Exchanges cannot be made if your ticketed performance has already passed.
 If you are unable to attend any performance, Subscribers may donate their tickets to Ballet BC and will receive a charitable tax receipt if the tickets are received by Audience Services 48 hours prior to the performance.
 Ticket donations or exchanges cannot be made after the performance.

 One of the many benefits of being a Ballet BC subscriber is that you may change the evening of your performance.
-Contact Audience Services at least 3 days prior to your scheduled performance.
-Have your Subscriber ID number handy and let us know when you’d like to attend.
-Once your exchange is confirmed bring the tickets you won’t be using to the Audience Services Desk to exchange for your new tickets on your performance night.
+Contact Audience Services at least 3 days prior to your scheduled performance, subject to availability.

 When picking up tickets at the Will Call window at the Queen Elizabeth Theatre Box Office you will be required to present a government-issued photo ID, the credit card you used to make your purchase and the confirmation number you were given when you placed your order.
 It is recommended that you arrive no later than 30 minutes prior to the performance.
 The Box Office opens 2 hours prior to the performance.
 The doors into the main lobby open 75 minutes prior to curtain time.

 Yes — the theatre is located at 630 Hamilton Street (at Georgia) in Vancouver.

-We have entertaining Pre-Performance Chats in the theatre Mezzanine at 7:00pm before every Ballet BC performance.
-These chats feature guest moderators in conversation with dancers, choreographers, composers or conductors.
+Yes, we hold Pre-Performance Chats in the theatre Mezzanine at 7:00pm before every Ballet BC performance.
+These informal chats feature guest moderators in conversation with dancers, choreographers, composers or conductors.
 Post-show, the audience is invited to join the company for refreshments at the cash bar in the Mezzanine Lobby.